 |

-It depends on how you receive the Setup file asclub.exe
+It depends on how you receive the Setup file asclub_setup.exe

 The fastest way is to download it from the AS Club download

-click on 'Download', your web browser will then ask you where to store the
+click Download, your web browser will then ask where to store the

 When downloading has finished, the AS Club setup-icon will appear on